 What are STPs?

 According to the government guidance local health systems, consisting of ‘clinicians, patients, carers, citizens, and local community partners including the independent and voluntary sectors, and local government through health and wellbeing boards’ will work together to develop plans to transform the way that health and care is planned and delivered for their local populations.
-These plans are known as sustainability and transformation plans or STPs.
+These plans were originally known as sustainability and transformation plans or STPs, although more recently in mid-2017 NHS England has begun referring to them as partnerships rather than plans.

 In January 2016, 44 STP areas or “footprints” were designated, which vary in population size from 300,000 up to 2.8 million.
 The STP for each area is being devised by a discussion body or board comprised of representatives from local health (NHS trusts and CCGs) and care organisations and local councils.